ktaylor63/southeast/site/content/our-services/fire.md

     - 'Land Management'
     - 'National Wildlife Refuge System'
     - 'Prescribed Fire'
-updated: 'November 14th, 2017'
+updated: 'March 25th, 2019'
 ---

 For thousands of years, fire has influenced the southeastern landscape.
 Today, a broad range of plants, animals and their habitats have developed a harmonious relationship with fire.

 The U.S. Fish and Wildlife Service uses fire as land management tool.
 We recognize that when respected and managed with care, fire can be a beneficial ally rather than an awesome opponent.
 Thoughtful preparation and action by public managers and private property owners can help keep fire's effects positive and together, we can keep fire on our side.

-## Benefits of Fire in Southeastern Ecosystems
+## Benefits of fire in Southeastern ecosystems

 {{< figure class="photo" src="/images/pages/longleaf-fire.jpg" alt="Fire climbs up a small longleaf pine seedling" link="https://flic.kr/p/9R2LgB" caption="A fire tickles longleaf pine needles.
 Photo by John Maxwell for USFWS." >}}

 Across the Southeast there are many examples of nature’s adaptations to fire.
 In fact, the continued survival of many plant and animal species is dependent upon fire!

 - Frequent fire is necessary to maintain the open nature of the iconic longleaf pine-wiregrass habitat.
 Longleaf seeds that germinate in the bare, mineral-rich soil left behind after a burn.
 - The endangered red-cockaded woodpecker prefers to use mature longleaf pine trees to bore out its nesting cavities.
 - Animals like the endangered Key deer of Florida enjoy feeding on the fresh tufts of vegetation that emerge after a landscape is burned.
 - Wiregrass is one of several plant species that require fire for flowering.
 - Southeastern pine trees, such as pond and sand pine, require heat from a fire for seed release.
 - Other plants have adapted to survive frequent fire by resprouting from their underground parts.
 Such plants include marsh plants, lilies, some orchids, many shrubs and some herbs.
 - Another group of plants go one step further and have chemicals in their leaves that are flammable and actually encourage fire to spread.
 These plants quickly resprout after a fire and can get a big head start on their neighbors.
 Such plants include bays, myrtles and palmettos, which are found along our coastal plain.

 These fire-adapted ecosystems and the threatened and endangered species that call them home are the reason we use fire as a land management tool.

-## What Is "Prescribed Fire?"
+## What is "prescribed fire?"

 “Prescribed fire” or “prescribed burning” describes a carefully planned activities designed to ignite a fire in a specific location.